tobento-ch/service-storage/README.md

-# ACL Service
+# Storage Service

-The ACL Service is a simple role and user-level access control system.
+The Storage Service comes with a query builder for storing and fetching items.

 ## Table of Contents